yourvaiqbal/-ecommerce-dashboard-analysis/README.md

 ## Process
 - Cleaned and validated transaction data
 - Aggregated key metrics (Revenue, Profit, Quantity, Customers)
-- Analyzed performance by:
-  - Time (trend)
-  - Category
-  - Payment method
+- Performed multidimensional analysis by Time, Category, and Payment Method
-- Built interactive dashboard with filters for category, payment method, and date
+- Built an interactive dashboard with interactive filters for category, payment, and date

 ---